Skip to content

 Each agent handles exactly one work item in its own context window — no state shared between agents, no context bleed between items.

-Rate limits — a batch of N agents firing simultaneously counts as N requests.
-N should stay comfortably below the RPM ceiling, accounting for retries.
+Rate limits: a batch of N agents firing at once counts as N requests.
+Keep N comfortably below the RPM ceiling, allowing for retries.

-Start at N=10-20.
-Reduce if hitting 429s; increase if headroom exists and throughput matters.
+Start at N=10 to 20.
+Reduce it if you hit 429s.
+Increase it if you have headroom and throughput matters.

 A sliding window keeps exactly N agents in flight, spawning a replacement the moment one finishes.
-It eliminates head-of-line waits but requires wait-for-any semantics — block until the first of N tasks completes, then act.
-LLM orchestrators only support wait-for-all: they spawn a group of background agents and resume when the entire group finishes (Claude Code agent teams).
-A true sliding window therefore needs an external queue worker outside the LLM context.
-For items of similar duration, the throughput gap is negligible.
+It removes head-of-line waits but needs wait-for-any semantics: block until the first of N tasks completes, then act.
+LLM orchestrators only support wait-for-all.
+They spawn a group of background agents and resume when the whole group finishes (Claude Code agent teams).
+So a true sliding window needs an external queue worker outside the LLM context.
+For items of similar duration, the throughput gap is small.

-• Head-of-line blocking.
-The slowest agent delays the entire batch.
-For highly variable item durations, consider a staggered launch or adaptive fan-out instead.
+• Head-of-line blocking: the slowest agent delays the whole batch.
+For widely varying item durations, consider a staggered launch or adaptive fan-out instead.

-• Fixed N doesn't adapt.
-Batch size is calibrated once at run start.
-If model latency spikes or your rate-limit tier changes mid-run, N is miscalibrated with no feedback loop to correct it.
+• Fixed N does not adapt: you calibrate batch size once at run start.
+If model latency spikes or your rate-limit tier changes mid-run, N is wrong with no feedback loop to correct it.

-• Very short items at low N. Agent spawn overhead can exceed work duration for trivial tasks; a single agent processing items sequentially is faster.
+• Very short items at low N: agent spawn overhead can exceed the work itself for trivial tasks.
+A single agent processing items in order is faster.

-• Context isolation has a cost.
-One agent per item means one full context initialisation per item.
+• Context isolation has a cost: one agent per item means one full context initialization per item.
 For large queues with shared context (system prompt, rubric, reference data), prompt caching becomes essential to avoid ITPM exhaustion.

-• N near the rate-limit ceiling.
-Failed agents retrying simultaneously can push the next burst over the limit.
-Keep N at 60–80% of the RPM ceiling.
+• N near the rate-limit ceiling: failed agents retrying at once can push the next burst over the limit.
+Keep N at 60 to 80% of the RPM ceiling.

-Sequential batches cap concurrent requests at N, so peak RPM is bounded at N × (1 / avg_agent_duration_minutes) — below the rate ceiling when N is set correctly.
-Cost is computable upfront because N is fixed: queue_size × avg_tokens × token_price.
-Context isolation is structural — each agent receives only its own work item, with no shared state to corrupt, so failures stay local and never cascade.
+Sequential batches cap concurrent requests at N. So peak RPM stays bounded at N × (1 / avg_agent_duration_minutes), below the rate ceiling when N is set correctly.
+Cost is computable up front because N is fixed: queue_size × avg_tokens × token_price.
+Context isolation is structural: each agent receives only its own work item, with no shared state to corrupt, so failures stay local and never cascade.
 Anthropic's own multi-agent research system uses this synchronous batch model, noting that "asynchronicity adds challenges in result coordination, state consistency, and error propagation across the subagents."

 Use bounded batch dispatch when:

-• Each item is independent — no output from one item feeds into another
+• each item is independent, so no output from one item feeds into another

-• Context isolation matters — items must not share or contaminate each other's state
+• context isolation matters, so items must not share or contaminate each other's state

-Use unbounded fan-out for small queues (under ~15 items) where rate limits are not a concern.
+Use unbounded fan-out for small queues (under about 15 items) where rate limits are not a concern.
 Use sequential processing when items have strict ordering dependencies.

 Key Takeaways